How to Incorporate Amazon into Your Multichannel Selling Strategy

 The beauty of selling through Amazon FBA is the low barrier to entry.
 It’s easy to get started.

-Of course, the downside of Amazon is that with a low barrier to entry, you have a lot of competition.
+Of course, the downside of Amazon is that with a low barrier to entry, you have a lot of competition as it is one of the best e-commerce platforms.
 How you manage inventory and orders is a crucial part of success.

 Download The Linnworks Total Commerce Guide to Automation